Desimir Jevtić

-Desimir Jevtić (Десимир Јевтић; 16 December 1938 — 13 October 2017) was a Yugoslav and Serbian mechanical engineer, university professor and politician who served as the President of the Executive Council of the Assembly of SR Serbia from 1986 to 1989.
+Desimir Jevtić (Десимир Јевтић; 16 December 1938 – 13 October 2017) was a Yugoslav and Serbian mechanical engineer, university professor, and politician who served as prime minister of Serbia from 1986 to 1989.

 Biography

 Jevtić was born on 16 December 1938 in Oparić, which at the time was a part of the Kingdom of Yugoslavia.
 He graduated in 1962 at the Faculty of Mechanical Engineering at the University of Belgrade, while he completed his postgraduate studies in 1978 and earned his PhD in the field of technical sciences.

 From 1978 to 1981 he was a professor at the Faculty of Mechanical Engineering branch in Kraljevo and from 1981 to 1986 he was a director of the state owned enterprise called "14th October" in Kruševac.

 From 6 May 1986 to 5 December 1989 he served as the president of the executive council of the Assembly of SR Serbia, and in 1990 he was named the Ambassador of Yugoslavia to Romania.

 He died on 13 October 2017 in Belgrade at the age of 78.